burlen/device_link_issue/README.md

 make VERBOSE=1
 ./test/exec
 ```
-this conpiles such that all but one of the internal libraries are static and the one is shared.
+this compiles such that all but one of the internal libraries are static and the one is shared.
 the run will error out with "invlaid device function" error.

 Explicitly adding `target_link_options(${TGT_NAME} PRIVATE $<DEVICE_LINK:-fvisibility=hidden>)` on line 83 of the CMakeLists.txt file resolves the issue and the code runs correctly without error.